I opted to climb Toubkal solo. This is my account of that climb and my advice on how to climb this mountain without a guide.

 The Tallest Mountain in North Africa

-Located in the Atlas Mountain range in Morocco and standing at an impressive 4,167m, Mount Toubkal is the tallest mountain in North Africa.
+Located in the Atlas Mountain range in Morocco and standing at an impressive 4,167 metres, Mount Toubkal is the tallest mountain in North Africa.
 Also known as Jbel Toubkal, its snowy conical summit is easily recognized by the peculiar metal pyramid on the summit.

-While surrounded by several other three and four thousand metre peaks of the High Atlas mountain range, Toubkal dominates the area with its steep rocky faces and surrounding massive granite buttresses.
+While surrounded by several other 3,000 and 4,000-metre peaks of the High Atlas mountain range, Toubkal dominates the area with its steep rocky faces and surrounding massive granite buttresses.
 There are no longer glaciers on the summit trails, although extensive snowfields may be present at higher elevations on the northern slopes late into the summer.

 Toubkal National Park